-During the year the School supported the education of three full-time pupils with Education and Healthcare Plans and one part-time pupil (2017: three full-time).
+During the year the School supported the education of three full-time pupils with Education and Healthcare Plans and one part-time pupil (2018: three full-time).

 The School encourages charitable activities throughout the year with various fund raising activities.
-During the course of the year £9,450 (2017: £5,200) was raised through fundraising activities within the School, including by the PTA, for a number of third party charities and appeals.
-These included Save the Children, Doorstep and the Poppy Appeal.
-In addition, the School held a number of Food Drives and Clothes Drives.
+During the course of the year £29,313 (2018: £9,450) was raised through fundraising activities within the School, including by the PTA, for a number of third party charities and appeals.
+These included The Royal Free Charity, The Ocean Clean Up, CAFOD, Catholic Children's Society, Cancer Research, Cardinal Hume Centre, Hakuna Matata and The Rainbow Trust Children's Charity.
+In addition, the School undertook a number of charitable collections of food, clothes and shoes.
 These funds are not accounted for as school funds.

 Work by the Bursar and Premises Manager is monitored by the Health and Safety Committee which continues to ensure full compliance with all legislative requirements as well as incorporating rolling repairs with a programme to upgrade facilities on a carefully structured basis.
-During the year, ten classrooms were fully refurbished in the Key Stage 1 and Key Stage 2 areas of the school.
-In addition 46 iPads and 90 Chromebooks were purchased as part of the programme to provide all pupils with one-to-one access to a device by September 2018.
+During the year, an exciting new Global Learning Centre was created on the top floor of the School, which is now the centre-piece of the School's STEAM (Science, Technology, Engineering, Art & Maths) learning.

 The School continues to develop the religious and pastoral life of the School with the ongoing service and dedication of the Chaplain, Father Chris Connor, in conjunction with the Religious Education Leader of Learning and the support of all staff.
-In December 2013 the Diocese of Westminster carried out an Inspection to evaluate how effective the School is in providing Catholic education.
-The School was found to be outstanding or very good in all aspects of Catholic education.
-The Catholic life of the School was found to be outstanding.
+In June 2019 the Diocese of Westminster carried out an Inspection to evaluate how effective the School is in providing Catholic education.
+The Catholic life of the School and the Catholic education it delivers were both found to be outstanding.

 Pupils at the School continued to perform at a national level well in excess of the standard expectation for their age groups.
-The Senior School Entrance Examination results show that the School continues to secure places at a wide range of leading London day schools and out-of-London boarding schools.
-Enquiries for places continue to rise and there are healthy waiting lists for entry to the School going forward.
+The Senior School Entrance Examination results show that the School continues to secure places for their pupils at a wide range of leading London day schools and out-of-London boarding schools.
+Enquiries for places continue remains high and there are healthy waiting lists for entry to the School going forward.
 The school is not academically selective but pursues and achieves high academic standards.
-In 2017-18 the Year 6 leavers went on to academically selective schools and achieved 17 scholarships across the cohort.
+In 2018-19 many of the Year 6 leavers went on to academically selective schools.
 All children from Year 1-6 are assessed three times a year using age standardised tests.
 These show that the majority of children are performing at the national average or above.

 St Mary's School, Hampstead staff continue to participate in high quality external Professional Development courses and in-house training.
 All this serves to enrich the teaching style of the whole School and continues to be an important aspect of the Appraisal Policy.
-There were five whole School INSET days during the year.
+There were five whole School INSET days during the year at which staff training was delivered as well as a regular programme of short-focused training sessions that was delivered during and after school during term-time.
 Governors and Trustees also participate in internal, external and online training.